ALL-BLACK DIVISION LANDS ON GUADALCANAL

 African American mortar company of the 92nd Infantry (“Buffalo”) Division near Massa, Italy, November 194492nd Infantry Division decoration ceremony, March 1945

-Left: Members of an African American mortar company of the 92nd Infantry (“Buffalo”) Division pass the ammunition and heave it over at the Germans in an almost endless stream near Massa, Tuscany, some 200 miles north of Rome, the Italian capital, November 1944.
+Left: Members of an African American mortar company of the 92nd Infantry (“Buffalo”) Division pass the ammunition and heave it over at the Germans in an almost endless stream near Massa, Tuscany, some 200 miles/322 kilometers north of Rome, the Italian capital, November 1944.
 The mortar company was credited with liquidating several enemy machine gun nests.

 Right: Maj.
 Gen. Edward M. Almond, Commanding General of the 92nd Infantry Division, inspects his troops during a decoration ceremony in Italy, March 1945.
 The 92nd Division was strengthened with the addition of the highly decorated Japanese American 442nd Infantry Regiment (Nisei).